nstepien/gulp-brotli/README.md

 ### Options

-You can specify an optional `options` object that is passed on to [iltorb](https://github.com/MayhemYDG/iltorb#brotliparams) for compression, and accepts an additional property:
+You can specify an optional `options` object that is passed on to [iltorb](https://github.com/MayhemYDG/iltorb#brotliparams) for compression, and accepts the following additional properties:

 #### extension `String`

 Defaults to `br`.
 Should not include a starting dot.

+#### skipLarger `Boolean`

+Enable this option to skip the compressed buffer if it is bigger than the input.

+Defaults to `false`.

+Note: this option will be ignored if the input is not passed to `gulp-brotli` as a buffer.
+For example by setting the `gulp.src` "[buffer](https://github.com/gulpjs/gulp/blob/master/docs/API.md#optionsbuffer)" option to false.

 ---